Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 During the pandemic, respiratory therapists cared for an overwhelming number of COVID-19 patients who required advanced and life-sustaining ventilator care.
 Yet even before the pandemic, there was an urgent need for more respiratory therapists due to an aging population and an increase in chronic diseases such as asthma and COPD.

-In fact, the Bureau of Labor Statistics reports a 13% increased demand for respiratory therapists through 2032 – more than four times the growth of all occupations.
+In fact, the Bureau of Labor Statistics reports a 13% increased demand for respiratory therapists through 2033 – more than three times the growth of all occupations.

 U.S. News Best Healthcare Job Ranking